-Evaluation and Findings of Consistency with Objective 3.1 and Policy 3.1.f: The proposed development will convey the development's stormwater runoff to one (1) stormwater basin, which would located off-site located to the north of the proposed development.
-This basin was previously approved as a part of the stormwater management system for the Wallace Construction Office Park.
-The applicant submitted an application to the Suwannee River Water Management District (SRWMD) for an Environmental Resource Permit (ERP) for the proposed stormwater basin, which was issued on October 30, 2015 (Permit Number ERP-001-205218-2).
+Evaluation and Findings of Consistency with Objective 3.1 and Policy 3.1.f: The proposed development will convey the development's stormwater runoff to one (1) stormwater basin, which would located both on and off site of the subject property.
+The applicant submitted an self certified application to the Suwannee River Water Management District (SRWMD) for an Environmental Resource Permit (ERP) for the proposed stormwater basin and improvements , which was issued on April 11, 2016 (File No. 0343144001EG).